MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

  ![covnerttoshared](https://user-images.githubusercontent.com/45987684/50208599-966a3a80-0397-11e9-8148-8d2595343709.PNG)

 5. If the mailbox is smaller than 50GB, you can remove the [license from the user](../subscriptions-and-billing/remove-licenses-from-users.md), and stop paying for it.
 Don't delete the user's old mailbox.
 The shared mailbox needs it there as an anchor.
-Note that if you are converting the mailbox of an employee that is leaving your organization, you should take additional steps to make sure that they cannot log in anymore.
+If you are converting the mailbox of an employee that is leaving your organization, you should take additional steps to make sure that they cannot log in anymore.
 Please see [Remove a former employee from Office 365](https://docs.microsoft.com/en-us/office365/admin/add-users/remove-former-employee).

 6. For everything else you need to know about shared mailboxes, please see [Create a shared mailbox](create-a-shared-mailbox.md).